rma-consulting/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# RMA React/JSX Style Guide

 *A mostly reasonable approach to React and JSX*

+Forked from the brilliant Airbnb guide.

 ## Table of Contents